scalar-labs/scalardb-samples/scalardb-server-sample/README.md

 ```

 You then apply the schema with the following command.
-Please download the schema tool `scalardb-schema-loader-<version>.jar` that can be found in [releases](https://github.com/scalar-labs/scalardb/releases) of Scalar DB.
+Please download the schema tool `scalardb-schema-loader-<version>.jar` that can be found in [releases](https://github.com/scalar-labs/scalardb/releases) of ScalarDB.
 ```shell
 $ java -jar scalardb-schema-loader-<version>.jar --config scalardb-client.properties --schema-file emoney.json --coordinator
 ```